gabotronix/underpass/README.md

 You can change the ports for each service by editing the `.env` file.

-Any change in `.env` requires a container restart.
+Except for Squid and Dante, any change in the `.env` file requires a container restart.
 For instance, if you changed `SSH_PORT` in `.env` from 2222 to 2233, you'll have to restart the container for SSH:
 ```
 cd /opt/underpass
 docker-compose restart ssh
 ```

+#### Container Names List
+- dante
+- mongodb
+- netdata
+- portainer
+- pritunl
+- shadowsocks
+- squid
+- ssh
+- wireguard

 #### Default Ports
 ```